victronenergy/dbus_generator/README.md

 dbus_generator
 ==============

-Python script taking care of generator start/stop based on battery status.
+Python script taking care of generator start/stop based on battery status and/or AC load.
 To be used on the Color Control GX.

-Current implementation is meant for DC Generators, where a BMV battery monitor is used to monitor its current, and it expects to start and stop this genset by opening and closing the relay on the CCGX.

-### Project status
-Work in progress, current functionality not yet finished.
+The CCGX internal relay can be used to start a generator using its internal relay.
+With this script you can set conditions to make the relay open or close.

+Available conditions:
+- Manual
+- State of charge (SOC)
+- AC load
+- Battery current
+- Battery voltage
+- Maintenance

+For more details of how it works and all available options, check the manual: http://www.victronenergy.com/live/ccgx:generator_start_stop

 ### Future improvements and additions
-- It should also work for AC gensets, connected to AC input 1 or 2 from the Multi.
-To get ideas on the necessary conditions, see the options in VEConfigure3-virtual switch tab, the options in the Generator start/stop assistant in VEConfigure3.
-And then add other possibilities that we have because there is a clock in the CCGX.
-For example silent nights, auto starting before the night or auto starting every x days to allow equalisation.
 - Make it possible configure how to start/stop the genset (relay on BMV, relay on CCGX, relay on ??).
 Note that this requires work on vedirect-dbus as well, currently it is not possible for the CCGX to control the relay in a BMV.
-- Publish ourselves on the dbus as a generator (com.victronenergy.dcgenerator and com.victronenergy.acgenerator).
-See also outcommented code in dbus_generator.py

 ### Debugging and development on a pc
-You will need to the run the localsettings dbus service.
+You will need to run the localsettings dbus service.
 Get the code from https://github.com/victronenergy/localsettings, and run localsettings.py

 Then, in another terminal, run the dummy battery by starting ./test/dummybattery.py.